-The following command adds the descriptive name HQ_1_Infeed_A to the infeed on the Sentry:
+The following command adds the descriptive name HQ 1 Infeed A to the first infeed on the first tower:

 '''

 Sentry: set infeed name .aa HQ 1 Infeed A<Enter>

 '''

 Displaying Infeed information

 The Show Infeeds command displays information about all infeeds.
 This information includes the absolute and descriptive infeed names.